 Acquiring knowledge to change still counts for little if one cannot implement required skills and behaviors.
-Knowledge is the theoretical framework regarding the change, and ability is implementing such theories into practice.
+Knowledge is the theoretical framework regarding the change, and ability involves putting those theories into practice.

 Ability is in a sense an extension of the training and other interventions of the “Knowledge” phase.
 It involves developing individual level tasks and goals to apply the knowledge gained through training and other interventions.
 Such tasks and goals should remain congruent, or be a part of the overall project goals.
 This is the culmination of the process that starts from making the person aware of the project, kindling a desire in him to become part of the project, and infusing him with knowledge to allow become a part of the project.

 This final stage in the ADKAR model is reinforcement.
 This stage involves efforts to sustain the change, ensuring that people continue to use the new systems and procedures, and that the old paradigms and systems do not recur.
 Very often, unfamiliarity with the new makes many people habitually revert to the old.
 Absence of strong countermeasures to prevent this happening may derail the entire change effort.

 Ways to ensure the change sticks and that people do not revert to the old ways are establishing a system of controls, positive feedback, a policy of rewards and recognition combined with punishments, and a continuous system of monitoring and measuring performance to take corrective actions.